 Appointments to eight different boards and commissions occur annually.
 The application period for the annual appointment process is now closed.
 In March the city council will review and evaluate the applications submitted.
 Candidates may be invited to an interview, typically scheduled sometime in April.
 Formal appointments are approved by the city council at their second regular meeting in May.
 Terms for newly appointed board/commission members begin on May 31.

-For complete details regarding the application and appointment process, please review the Rules & Procedures for Boards and Commissions or contact the City Clerk's Office at 952.928.2840.
+For complete details regarding the application and appointment process, please review the rules and procedures for boards and commissions or contact the city clerk's office at 952.928.2840.

 The city is currently accepting applications for the following positions:

 |Planning commission||Youth member||Student currently in/entering grades 7-12*||Open until filled|